mlpack/mlpack/.github/ISSUE_TEMPLATE/3-feature_request.md

 <!--

 Welcome!
-If you have a feature you like us to implement you can suggest here -->
+If you have a feature you would like us to implement you can suggest it with this template.

-### Feature request
+-->

-### What is motivation or use case for adding/changing the behavior?
+### What is the desired addition or change?

-### How should this be implemented in your opinion?
+### What is the motivation for this feature?

-### Would you be willing to work on adding this support?
+### If applicable, describe how this feature would be implemented.